 NOTE: If you have been working through the course, your file should be up to date and you will not need to copy the practice presentation.
 You can move ahead to Moving through a presentation.

-- To copy the presentation file,
+- To copy the presentation file, in the browser window,

 A copy of the file is now open and, by default, is saved in your Google Drive.
 The filename now has the words "Copy of" at the beginning.